youngtuotuo/dotfiles/windows/README.md

 Cmd Dev Environment Setup
 -------------------------

-Cuz MS's strange UI oriented design and [no sudo](https://devblogs.microsoft.com/commandline/introducing-sudo-for-windows/) command, lots of installations require you to use mouse and wait for the slow installation progress.
+1. Cuz MS's strange UI oriented design and [no sudo](https://devblogs.microsoft.com/commandline/introducing-sudo-for-windows/) command, lots of installations require you to use mouse and wait for the slow installation progress.
 Writing auto-install script is just overwhelming.
+2. Don't use powershell for daily development, it's so laggy.

 ### First and first